TheLastMonolith/get_spotify_data/README.md

 ## 1. scrape_spotify_charts.py
 Based from automated data collection from Spotify's worldwide ranking in 50+ countries from [edumucelli](https://github.com/edumucelli/spotify-worldwide-ranking).
 The data collected by the code has been published at [Kaggle datasets](https://www.kaggle.com/jcacperalta/spotify-daily-top-200-ph) and is being updated on a quarterly basis.

+First, create the folder `data`.
+This will be the directory where the downloaded files will be written.

 On the command line, run by:
 ````
 python scrape_spotify_charts.py